g0v-data/g0v-hackmd-archive/notes/hqPa8fqIRY-yV7bHGmMpDA.md

 @tailwind components;
 @tailwind utilities;
 ```
-Then, you need to open the `src/index.css` file and use `@import './tailwind.css'`; add the reference to it.
-This setup guarantees to include various Tailwind’s styles in your project.
+Then, you need to open the `src/index.css` file and use `@import './tailwind.css'`; to add the reference to it.
+This setup guarantees to include various Tailwind styles in your project.

 All you have to do to check that everything is installed correctly is running from the terminal: